-- (a) An organisation structure with clearly defined lines of responsibilities, authority and accountability; - (b) Documented internal policies, guidelines, procedures and manuals, which are updated from time to time; - (c) Regular Board and management meetings where information is provided to the Board and management covering financial performance and operation; - (d) Quarterly review of financial results by the Board and Audit Committee; - (e) Regular training and development programmes attended by employees with the objective of enhancing their knowledge and competency; - (f) Existence of risk management team to enhance its risk management practice; and - (g) Ongoing reviews on the system of internal controls by an independent internal audit function.
+- (a) An organisation structure with clearly defined lines of responsibilities, authority and accountability; - (b) Documented internal policies, guidelines, procedures and manuals, which are updated from time to time; (c) Regular Board and management meetings where information is provided to the Board and management - (c) Regular Board and management meetings where information is provided to the Board and management covering financial performance and operation; (d) Overtail and the second and here the Board and Audit Overtail Coversities and the second and the sec - (d) Quarterly review of financial results by the Board and Audit Committee; - (e) Regular training and development programmes attended by employees with the objective of enhancing their knowledge and competency; - (f) Existence of risk management team to enhance its risk management practice; and - (g) Ongoing reviews on the system of internal controls by an independent internal audit function.
 Results of such reviews are reported to the Audit Committee, which in turn reports to the Board.